Is Laminate Flooring in the Kitchen a Good Idea?

 Most of these come with a waterproof guarantee, but as always, read the warranty to be sure.
 Expect flooring costs of $2.50 to $5.00 or more.

-You’ll get a waterproof warranty with Mohawk RevWood, Pergo lines with WetProtect, Mannington with SpillShield, AquaGuard by Floor & Décor, Armstrong Audacity, Tarkett AquaFlor, Shaw Repel and Newton.
+You’ll get a waterproof warranty with Mohawk RevWood, Pergo lines with WetProtect, Mannington with SpillShield, AquaGuard by Floor & Décor, Armstrong Audacity, Tarkett AquaFlor and Shaw Repel.

 BEST LAMINATE FLOORING FOR THE KITCHEN